 <H1> Energy Levels, Photons, and Transitions

-Let’s go back to the street with yellow glow of streetlights lighting your path.
+Let’s go back to the street with the yellow glow of streetlights lighting your path.
 Inside those lights, something fascinating is happening.
 The sodium atoms in the lamps are being energized, causing their electrons to move.
-But they don’t move randomly; they can only exist at certain levels, almost like staying in specific lanes on a road.
+But they don’t move randomly; they can only exist at certain levels, almost like staying in specific lanes on the road.

 When the electrons absorb energy, they jump up to a higher level, just like a car accelerating to a faster lane.
-But they don’t stay there forever; they soon lose that energy and drop back down to a lower level, releasing the energy they gained as light.
+But they don’t stay there forever; they soon lose that energy and drop back down to a lower level, releasing the energy they gain as light.
 Each element has its own unique colors based on its energy levels.
 If the drop is small, the light emitted might be red, a lower-energy color.
 But if they fall a greater distance, the light is blue or violet, colors that carry more energy.

 This is exactly why the sodium streetlights give off a distinct yellow color.
 The energy difference in the sodium atoms' electron transitions produces that specific shade.